 Here's what one of our alumni have to say about the impact of the program on their professional lives:

 The English department is dedicated to helping students find and apply for internships that match their interests.
-If you are accepted for an internship, you should meet with the Director of Undergraduate Studies to arrange for your internship to be credit bearing.
+If you are accepted for an internship, you should meet with the Director of Undergraduate Studies to arrange for your internship to be credit-bearing.
+You may also choose to take advantage of an internship reserved exclusively for Duquesne English majors, developed in partnership with organizations in our community including Gumberg Library and ACH Clear Pathways.
 In most cases, you will enroll in ENGL 446 and work with the Director of Undergraduate Studies to design a series of assignments relevant to the work you are doing.
-In this course you will also be taught how to discuss your work in professional writing (cover letters, resumes) and interviews.
-This course will earn you 3 credits at the 400-level, and can be used toward both the English major and minor.
+In this course, you will also be taught how to discuss your work in professional writing (cover letters, resumes) and interviews.
+This course will earn you up to 3 credits at the 400-level and can be used toward both the English major and minor.